awmckinley/config/modules/it.auto/README.md

-# IT Automation
+# IT Automation Software

-Software used for network infrastructure management and system administration.
+Tools for automating system configuration, deployment, and infrastructure management tasks.